softloud/AIMOSworkshop/README.md

 # AIMOSworkshop
-This repo contains resources for the AIMOS workshop organised.
+This repo contains resources for the AIMOS workshop Nov 7-9 2019